igorbenic/zip-recipes-free/readme.txt

 5. Copy your recipes directly from Microsoft Word, Adobe PDF, etc.

 == Changelog ==
+= 6.0.4 =
+* Enforce not loading of styles when this option is disabled
+* Grab post title as default recipe title
+* Set yummly share button to smaller width, to prevent whitespace
+* Use generic function for shortcode detection to ensure gutenberg compatibility (class.ziprecipes::amp_format)
+* Improve schema.org by using only JSON LD, to prevent duplicate recipe detection
+* Improve schema.org by adding keywords and video

 = 6.0.3 =
 * Fix: safari not supporting negative lookbehind pattern, causing the preview not to work
 * Fix: too strict permissions for the recipe overview and recipe pages